August 7 - 13, 2011: Issue 18

 'Madame Melba with John Lemmone' Picture a3293015, Courtesy State Library of NSW

-In the party were Mr and Mrs George Armstrong, H J Ward and his wife, John Lemmone, Mr Chalmers, Denis and AW Allen.
+Also in the party were Mr and Mrs George Armstrong, Mr Chalmers, Denis and Mr. Allen.

 Early Spring is beautiful in Pittwater and considering Dame Nellie Melba had sung the role of Mimi in La Boheme at the Royal Opera Convent Gardens in London at the request of King George V on May 11th of 1914, the visit probably formed part of a well deserved day off.
 You cannot tell from the black and white images here that this lady had auburn hair nor that she was highly spirited with sparkling eyes but the way she is pictured stepping off the veranda gives us some insight to a sprite spirit.
 Given that she was 53 years of age on this day, born May 19th, 1861, it seems that the blithe aspect of her hard worker nature was well and truly intact.